konflux-ci/release-service-catalog/catalog/pipeline/release/0.6/README.md

 ## Changes since 0.5

 Pipeline definition was changed:
+* Taskref renamed from `verify-enterprise-contract-v2` to `verify-enterprise-contract`
-* Task `verify-enterprise-contract-v2` points to new bundle location.
+* Taskref `verify-enterprise-contract` points to new bundle location.

 ## Changes since 0.4